naveenbudep/project-1/docs/src/features/command_line.md

 Controlling SWF access
 ----------------------

 The SWF region is controlled by the environment variable `AWS_DEFAULT_REGION`.
 This variable comes from the legacy "simple-workflow" project.
 The option might be exposed through a `--region` option in the future (if you want that, please open an issue).

 The SWF domain is controlled by the `--domain` on most simpleflow commands.
 It can also be set via the `SWF_DOMAIN` environment variable.
 In case both are supplied, the command-line value takes precedence over the environment variable.

-Note that some simpleflow commands expect the domain to be passed as a positionnal argument.
+Note that some simpleflow commands expect the domain to be passed as a positional argument.
 In that case the environment variable has no effect for now.

 The number of retries for accessing SWF can be controlled via `SWF_CONNECTION_RETRIES` (defaults to 5).

-The identity of SWF activity workers and deciders can be controlled via `SIMPLEFLOW_IDENTITY` which should be a JSON-serialized string representing `{ "key": "value" }` pairs that adds up (or override) the basic identity provided by simpleflow.
+The identity of SWF activity workers and deciders can be controlled via `SIMPLEFLOW_IDENTITY`, which should be a JSON-serialized string representing `{ "key": "value" }` pairs that adds up (or override) the basic identity provided by simpleflow: user, hostname, PID, and executable path.
 If some value is null in this JSON map, then the key is removed from the final SWF identity.

 Controlling log verbosity
 -------------------------

 You can control log verbosity via the `LOG_LEVEL` environment variable.
 Default is `INFO`.
 For instance, the following command will start a decider with `DEBUG` logs:

     $ LOG_LEVEL=DEBUG simpleflow decider.start --domain TestDomain --task-list test examples.basic.BasicWorkflow